rogerbinns/apsw/doc/benchmarking.rst

       --dump-sql=FILENAME  Name of file to dump SQL to.
 This is useful for feeding into the SQLite command line shell.
       --sc-size=N          Size of the statement cache.
-APSW will disable cache with value of zero.
-Pysqlite ensures a minimum of 5 [Default 100]
+APSW will disable cache with value of zero.  sqlite3 ensures a minimum of 5 [Default 100]
       --unicode=UNICODE    Percentage of text that is unicode characters [Default 0]